mcandre/hello-vagrant/README.md

 * [Vagrant](http://www.vagrantup.com/)
 * [VirtualBox](https://www.virtualbox.org/)
+* Some familiarity with command line terminals

 # DEMO

+Instruct Vagrant to download a base Ubuntu vm, which we will extend to become our Hello Vagrant custom vm.
+The download may take a little while, depending on the network connection.

+    $ vagrant box add precise64 http://files.vagrantup.com/precise64.box
+    $ vagrant init precise64

 Boot the vm in the background.

     $ vagrant up

+By default, Vagrant enforces the provisioning configuration in `Vagrantfile` and `manifests/default.pp`.
+If we tweak the configuration, we can apply new settings while the vm is still running.

+    $ vagrant provision

 Connect to the vm in a terminal session.